acorbe/autogpy/README.md

 In the scientific community, [gnuplot](http://www.gnuplot.info/) is a gold standard for high-quality plots.
 It used across generations of scientists.
 Python is quickly becoming a tool of choice for data analytics.
 Although python comes with several options for plotting, often gnuplot is preferred in production.

-`autogpy` eliminates annoying duplication of code/data between pyton analyses and gnuplot figure production.
+`autogpy` eliminates annoying duplication of code/data between python analyses and gnuplot figure production.
 Using a syntax close to gnuplot, automatically generates gnuplot scripts and dumps suitably the data.

+**Features**
++ anything that be obtained by the gnuplot command `plot` can be produced
++ any gnuplot state modification can be achieved
++ multiplots
++ `plt.hist`-like gnuplot histogram figures generator
++ jupyter notebook figure preview
++ jupyter notebook gnuplot script inspection
++ gnuplot terminals epslatex, tikz/pgfplot and jpg
++ output figures are shipped in a folder that includes scripts, data and makefile
++ easy scp-based synchronization between

+**Works on**
++ Linux/MacOs
++ Python 3
++ Certain feature require imagemagick and working `gnuplot-tikz.lua`.
+Certain versions of these might have bugs.
+Do `figure.display_fixes()` to show known fixes.